Chomolungma/nvidia_tx_utils/README.md

 # NVIDIA - TX1
 Repository of all NVIDIA TX-1 related code and usage instructions.

+## Initial Set-up
-1. When you boot up the Jetson TX1 for the first time a terminal window will appear.
-To use the Ubuntu via the GUI, install the Nvidia Linux driver.
+When you boot up the Jetson TX1 for the first time a terminal window will appear.
+To use the Ubuntu via the GUI, install the Nvidia Linux drive
-	* Go to home directory (use username: ubuntu and password: ubuntu)
+Go to home directory (use username: ubuntu and password: ubuntu)
-	* $ cd NVIDIA-INSTALLER
+>$ cd NVIDIA-INSTALLER
-	* $ sudo ./installer.sh
+>$ sudo ./installer.sh
-	* After the installation completes:
+After the installation completes:
-	* $ sudo reboot
+>$ sudo reboot
-	* You should now be able to log into the Ubuntu GUI
+You should now be able to log into the Ubuntu GUI

 2. JetPack - https://developer.nvidia.com/embedded/jetpack
 	* Download JetPack on the Host Machine by joining Embedded System Developer programme on NVIDIA page